eslint/markdown/README.md

 ```
 ````

-Unless a fenced code block's syntax appears as a file extension in `overrides[].files` in ESLint v8, it will be ignored.
+Unless a fenced code block's syntax appears as a file extension in file patterns in your config file, it will be ignored.

 ## Configuration Comments